 Come here to learn all about the history of the built environment, from the earliest architectural developments to contemporary issues like LEED Certification and green building.

-Getting In: National Building Museum tickets are available as an option with the Washington DC Explorer Pass; SAVOR is a separately ticketed event and is not included with the pass.
+Getting In: National Building Museum tickets are available as an option with the Go Washington DC pass.

 DC is basically the museum capital of the country.
 You’ll find a stellar educational institution devoted to just about anything you can think of, from art and architecture to science and space.